 Faygie Holt is the bestselling author of two books series for Orthodox Jewish girls, Achdus Club and Layla's Diaries series from Menucha Publishers.
 Her kidlit career which began with the release of The New Girl in 2015.
 Since then she has published seven books, most of them for third- and fourth-grade readers.
 Her books tackle significant social issues facing young readers, including learning challenges, bullying, economic worries and friendship.

-Faygie also works as the communications director at Friendship Circle/LifeTown, an organization that aims to change the way society views individuals with special needs and that everyone has a role and purpose in life.
+Faygie is the former communications director at Friendship Circle/LifeTown, an organization that aims to change the way society views individuals with special needs and that everyone has a role and purpose in life.

 For seven years, Faygie served as the executive editor of a magazine dedicated to women’s fiction and the publishing industry.
 There she interviewed many bestselling authors including James Patterson, Mary Higgins Clark and Debbie Macomber.